-While you’re touring around Shanghai, how about taking a day trip to the water town of West Lake?
-It’s only an hour by train and gives you the chance to relax with a dreamy ferry ride after a day of shopping and site-seeing in the city.
+While you’re touring around Shanghai, how about taking a day trip to the water town of Hangzhou?

 Good news: We’ve found a cool water town that’s only an hour away from the hustle and bustle of Shanghai.
-So after you’ve had your fill of shopping (check out the cheapest things to buy in China) and had a day at Disneyland … (yep, you can now to go Disneyland even when you’re in China!) you can head to West Lake to meander around the gardens and see sites on a Dragon Boat ferry.
+So after you’ve had your fill of shopping and had a day at Disneyland … (yep, you can now to go Disneyland even when you’re in China!) you can head to West Lake to meander around the gardens and see sites on a Dragon Boat ferry.

 Good luck fitting China in a 2 week trip!
 Why not spend a semester living abroad with ILP?
 You’ll have the whole semester to do everything on your China bucket list … come see what a day in the life is like with this free guide.

-The great news is that there’s tons to see right in this part of China and Hangzhou is just one of the rad water towns near Shanghai, but it’s the only one where you can take a ferry ride like this:
+The great news is that there’s tons to see right in this part of China and Hangzhou is just one of the rad water towns near Shanghai — Here's what you need to know about Hangzhou:

 Rent A Bike